PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 ## RethinkDB `rethinkdb-primary.yml`
  RethinkDB is used as the database for PlaceOS.
- RethinkDB can operate as a cluster but for the purposes of this example we will deploy a single primary member.
+ RethinkDB can operate as a cluster but for the purposes of this example you will deploy a single primary member.

  The RethinkDB `/data` directory is configured to use an EFS share that was created earlier by the Elastic File System stack.
  Data stored by the database will persist if the container task is restarted/destroyed.